-App modernization gives IT departments the ability to quickly scale applications to meet demand.
-The CDW Canada partnership helps healthcare organizations prioritize apps for modernization with a customized roadmap for app modernization, starting with some basic criteria.
+App modernization gives IT departments the ability to quickly scale applications to meet demand from coast to coast.
+The CDW Canada partnership helps organizations prioritize apps for modernization with a customized roadmap for app modernization, starting with some basic criteria.